 With the young athletes split into four categories according to age, a lot of new talent is springing up, especially from the very youngest with 14-year-old Japanese twins emerging as the stars of the show taking literally a handful of medals in their first international competition.
 “The climb was harder than I expected so I tried to get ahead.
 We are rivals, but happy to share some smiles together,” commented Yuna Ogake who took the gold medal today ahead of her sister Rina, silver.
 “Montenegro was a wonderful surprise with a beautiful summit above the sea.”
 The twins, who compete in track and field, commented, “We like the skyrunning environment, the terrain, the rocks, and the downhill – very fast.
 Which will we choose?
 Skyrunning!” concluded Rina.

 Germany’s Lukas Ehrle encountered travel delays and arrived the night before the Friday’s VERTICAL without luggage.
 He immediately got to grips with the challenge and came out triumphant in his category, clinching three gold medals in the VERTICAL, SKY and COMBINED.
 “The race was crazy.
-I gave it my all, but I didn’t expect it to be so tough!
+I gave it my all, but I didn’t expect it to be so tough!”

-Spain’s Lluis Puigvert, a strong past medallist, had to settle for silver, hist second after Friday’s VERTICAL.
+Spain’s Lluis Puigvert, a strong past medallist, had to settle for silver, his second after Friday’s VERTICAL.
 “I’m very happy about my result.
 I did my best on Friday and today but couldn’t catch Lukas Ehrle.
 He was just flying!
 He looked like another category, so this silver is almost worth a gold!”

 Fresh talent is emerging right on the Championship stage where young athletes new to the sport are finding they’re cut out for it.
 Klara Velepec from Slovenia looks like another excellent example.
 “I can’t believe I won three medals this weekend as this is my first time skyrunning!
 I’m used to mountain running and skimo, but apparently, I can do well here too!”